woody34/crabington/README.md

 # Crabington

 Crabington is my first Rust/Wasm project.
 It is a component library written in rust for the Yew framework.
 It will follow Atomic Design methodology.
+Hosted on GCR

 ## How to install